loreanvictor/riss/README.md

 <br>

-Subsequently, I suspect the solution will be some distributed network where benefits of social platforms are retained, but barrier to independent participation is as low as hosting static content (e.g. personal blogging).
+Subsequently, an ideal platform would be a distributed network where benefits of social platforms are retained, but barrier to independent participation is as low as hosting static content (e.g. personal blogging).

 <br>

-> Read more about the topic [here][og-gist], and read some interesting takes on it [here][hn-post].
+> Read more about the motivation [here][motivation], and more about this topic [here][og-gist], and read some interesting takes on it [here][hn-post].

 <br>